 This site contains digitized versions of the audio tapes that accompany the textbook Kiswahili, msinge wa kusema kusoma na kunandika (Swahili, a foundation for speaking, reading, and writing) by Professor Thomas J. Hinnebusch and Sarah M. Mirza.
 A workbook entitled Mazoezi Ya Kiswahili: Kitabu Cha Wanafunzi Wa Mwaka Wa Kwanza (Swahili Exercises: A Workbook for First-Year Students) by Lioba J. Moshi accompanies the introductory textbook chapter by chapter.
 Both the textbook and workbook are published by the University Press of America, Inc. They may be purchased online directly from the press or thorough numerous other vendors of academic books.

 This online version of the tapes is copyrighted and provided here with permission of Professor Thomas J. Hinnebusch.
-Additional materials have been recorded by the Five College Center for the Study of World Languages (FCCSWL) and provided here with permission from Professor Hinnebusch.
+Additional materials have been recorded by the Five College Center for World Languages (FCCWL) and provided here with permission from Professor Hinnebusch.
 The material may be used only in accordance with "fair use" copyright guidelines for educational materials.
-Funding for digitizing the original audio, recording new materials, and making the materials available online was provided by a grant for expanding resources and course offerings in African languages from the Andrew W. Mellon Foundation to the FCCSWL.
+Funding for digitizing the original audio, recording new materials, and making the materials available online was provided by a grant for expanding resources and course offerings in African languages from the Andrew W. Mellon Foundation to the FCCWL.